hapax/hapax.github.io/assets/teaching.md

 Why does the mothball decrease at a constant rate?
 What causes the triangle to get bigger?
 Why is the conical angle of the sand pile precisely $71.57^\circ$?
-None of it means anything, or provides insight.
+None of it means anything, or provides any insight.
 We're still in a scrubland of lifeless, unmotivated drill, where numbers have been replaced by random objects.
-How can we do better?

-The natural world isn't just beautiful; it's also chock full of resources, from basic things like air and food and shelter, to rarer materials like gold or petroleum.
-Similarly, the mathematical world is full of resources.
-And in the same way that the material needs of civilisation can inspire the explorer and shape her quest, the needs of other scientists have long been a source of inspiration for mathematics.
-Instead of writing confusing problems about random objects in a world of dead facts, we should connect students to the living, breathing sources of mathematical inspiration.
+Instead of choosing random objects in a dead world of mathematical facts, we should connect students to the living, breathing sources of non-mathematical inspiration.

-Calculus is a case in point, since Newton invented it to formulate his laws of mechanics!
+From compound interest to the motion of the stars,

 ## An elementary example